itsdeemab/zero_day/README.md

     * `$ vagrant init ubuntu/focal64` -> it will generate a Vagrantfile with `base = "ubuntu/focal64"` - you don’t have to execute this command line everyday, only once, to create a new virtual machine
     * `$ vagrant up` -> it will start your virtual machine
     * `$ vagrant ssh` -> now you are inside your virtual machine.

+## Feedback

+If you have any feedback, please reach out to me at hello@itsdeemab.com